-If the standing water is not too deep, drive slowly through it.
-At faster speeds, water can get into the engine and the vehicle can stall.
-Stalling can also occur if the exhaust pipe gets under water.
+If the standing water is not too deep, drive through it slowly.
+At faster speeds, water can get into the engine and cause it to stall.
+Stalling can occur if the exhaust pipe is under water.
+Do not turn off the ignition when driving through water.
 If the exhaust pipe is under water, the engine will not start.
 When going through water, the brakes get wet, and it might take longer to stop.
-See Driving on Wet Roads ⋄ 205.
+See Driving on Wet Roads \Rightarrow 214.